Tignon law

 The tignon law (also known as the chignon law) was a 1786 law enacted by the Spanish Governor of Louisiana Esteban Rodríguez Miró that forced black women to wear a tignon headscarf.
+Though the laws governing slavery were not in use, black women still were denied privileges and rights that were given to those that were white; for example, such restrictions on their appearance solely controlling their identity.
 The law was intended to halt plaçage unions and tie freed black women to those who were enslaved, but the women who followed the law have been described as turning the headdress into a "mark of distinction".

 Background

 The Code Noir, or black code, was a French law that restricted the lives of people of color living in French colonies.
 It had first been created to apply in the Caribbean colonies in 1685, but was extended to Louisiana in 1724.
 Spanish authorities instituted a similar law, first in 1769 and again in 1778.
 By 1786, Esteban Rodríguez Miró was the Spanish governor of Louisiana.
 He disliked actions some black women had taken, considering them to show "too much luxury in their bearing."
 White women began to urge Miró to act to restrict the fashion of non-whites.